Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Of course, the final timeline may differ from the one you created initially, but it is crucial to do so.

-Creating a timeline will allow you to estimate factors such as resources needed during the process, risk evaluation, and other customer trend predictions that may or may not explicitly affect your strategy development process.
+Creating a project timeline will allow you to estimate factors such as resources needed during the process, risk evaluation, and other customer trend predictions that may or may not explicitly affect your strategy development process.

 Additionally, you need to keep the stakeholders updated along the way, so a timeline helps them get an idea about the progress of the process.